AlecRosenbaum/smart_mirror/neural_net/README.md

 The data set currently being used was recently published with a paper (linked in sources).
 It includes many characters we don't need, so in the training script it filters the data to only use [characters appectable in gmail usernames](https://support.google.com/a/answer/33386?hl=en)

 I haven't uploaded the data set, as it's pretty big and available online.
+The files used in the data set are:

+* `hasy-data`: 168236 png images, each 32px x 32px
+* `hasy-data-labels.csv`: Labels for all images.

+I am currently still considering methods for expanding this data set and/or converting other data sets to the same format so they can be used in training.

 ## Sources